Sumanvi17/CODTECH-Task6/README.md

 4. Handled invalid input and division by zero errors.
 5. Tested the program to ensure correct functionality.

-Technologies Used
+Technologies Used:

 - Python
 - Basic arithmetic operations

-Features
+Features:

 - Takes two numbers as input from the user.
 - Asks the user to choose an operation (+, -, *, /).
 - Performs the selected operation and displays the result.
 - Handles invalid input and division by zero errors.

- Key Insights
+ Key Insights:

 1. Modular design: The program uses a modular design, with separate methods for each arithmetic operation.
 This makes the code more organized, reusable, and easier to maintain.
 2. Error handling: The program includes basic error handling, such as checking for division by zero and handling invalid user input.